isaacto/datec/README.md

 2020-02-29, because 2019-02-29 is not a valid date.
 If the count is 2 you get 2024-02-29 instead.

-Shifting to invalid date by month will cause the date to moved backwards until the date is valid.
+Shifting to an invalid date by a partial date with just a month number will cause the date to moved backwards until the date is valid.
 E.g., if you shift by -6- with count 1 (next June) from 2019-05-31, you get 2019-06-30.
 With count 2 you get 2020-06-30.

 This library is grown out of frustration that it is tedious to have a shell script or program to get a datetime like "the next 6pm from now"